Lynden Sculpture Garden: Opening to the public

-In 2009 the board of the Bradley Family Foundation elected to open Lynden to the public.
+In 2009, the board of the Bradley Family Foundation elected to open Lynden to the public.
 This required an extensive renovation of the house and some of the grounds.
 The house has been transformed by Uihlein-Wilson Architects using sustainable building practices.
 The newly created public spaces include a conference room, a large classroom/studio, a gallery and a glassed-in function space overlooking the large patio.

-Lynden opened to the public on May 30, 2010, offering tours (docent-led and self-guided), educational programs, temporary exhibitions, and performances.
-It is open year-round.
+Renamed the Lynden Sculpture Garden, the site officially opened to the public on May 30, 2010, with expanded educational, exhibition, and community programming.